The Circle Forwarding Service is a service for CCTP that simplifies integration

 for excess gas and does not keep the excess gas, except in cases where excess

-priority fess are rejected.
+priority fees are rejected.

 The